Sphynx of Delft

 Which makes it difficult to infer concrete biographical meaning in his work.
 Who and why and how Vermeer painted; all this information has been lost to the sands of time.
 In fact, for two centuries his work also languished in obscurity– attributed to other, more famous artists – only to be plucked from anonymity by Théophile Thoré-Bürger’s scholarly excavations.
 One of the few biographical lens we can use to understand his work are the very streets of Delft itself.
 Like many old city centers in the Netherlands, much of historic Delft is still intact and we can visit perhaps not the buildings, but the general locations, that Vermeer would have visited in his time.

 For this series, I am creating various painted pearl “micro-sculptures” that I’m leaving guerilla art style in places significant to Vermeer’s life.
 Places he lived, that he painted, that he worshiped at, and that he was buried.
-To date, I’ve left eleven pieces in ten different locations in Delft, with a plan to create two additional micro-sculpture styles to leave by the end of 2024.
+To date, I’ve left twelve pieces in eleven different locations in Delft, with a plan to create two additional micro-sculpture styles to leave by the end of 2025.

 Oude Kerk